-Our audit committee consists of Mr. Denny Lee, Mr. Feng Xiao and Dr. Hongbin Cai.
+Our audit committee consists of Mr. Denny Lee, Ms. Elaine Zong and Dr. Hongbin Cai.
 Mr. Denny Lee is the chairman of our audit committee.
-Mr. Denny Lee and Dr. Hongbin Cai meet the criteria of an audit committee financial expert as set forth under the applicable rules of the SEC.
-Our board of directors has determined that both Mr. Denny Lee and Dr. Hongbin Cai satisfies the requirements for an "independent director" within the meaning of Section 303A of the NYSE Listed Company Manual and will meet the criteria for independence set forth in Rule 10A-3 of the Exchange Act.
+Each of our audit committee members meets the criteria of an audit committee financial expert as set forth under the applicable rules of the SEC.
+Our board of directors has determined that each of our audit committee members satisfies the requirements for an "independent director" within the meaning of Section 303A of the NYSE Listed Company Manual and meets the criteria for independence set forth in Rule 10A-3 of the Exchange Act.
 Our board of directors has also determined that the simultaneous service by Mr. Denny Lee on the audit committee of three other public companies would not impair his ability to effectively serve on our audit committee.
-Our audit committee will consist solely of independent directors within one year of our initial public offering in December 2009.
 The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee is responsible for, among other things:

-- selecting our independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by our independent registered public accounting firm; - reviewing with our independent registered public accounting firm any audit problems or difficulties and management's response; - reviewing and approving all proposed related-party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - discussing the annual audited financial statements with management and our independent registered public accounting firm; - reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of significant control deficiencies; - annually reviewing and reassessing the adequacy of our audit committee charter; - such other matters that are specifically delegated to our audit committee by our board of directors from time to time; - meeting separately and periodically with management and our internal auditor and independent registered public accounting firm; and - reporting regularly to the full board of directors.
+- selecting our independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by our independent registered public accounting firm; - reviewing with our independent registered public accounting firm any audit problems or difficulties and management's response; - reviewing and approving all proposed related-party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - discussing the annual audited financial statements with management and our independent registered public accounting firm; - reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of significant control deficiencies; - annually reviewing and reassessing the adequacy of our audit committee charter; - such other matters that are specifically delegated to our audit committee by our board of directors from time to time;

+- meeting separately and periodically with management and our internal auditor and independent registered public accounting firm; and - reporting regularly to the full board of directors.